fclerget/teensy_motor_control/README.md

 serial_test.ino - this file is used to test and debug the serial transport and make sure the data is being sent correctly
                   includes debug print statements to make sure the process is working correctly

-teensy_serial_receive.ino - this file removes the debug print statements and just receives the serial data from a Jetson Nano

-teensy_serial_send.ino - this file sends the data to the motor drivers

 teensy_serial.ino - this is the final file that combines the receive and send code into one file that can be loaded onto the
                     Teensy 4.1